Originally published Aug 8, 2018. Refreshed Aug 18, 2021.

 We believe it is.
 Here’s why.

 Pricing may not change frequently, but the calculations that deliver pricing are often complicated, and they live in SAP.
 Taking a complicated pricing model and migrating it over from SAP onto another platform is problematic.
-Either you simplify the pricing, so it’s easy to move over from a technical/IT perspective, or you find a way to show real-time pricing from SAP in ecommerce.
+Either you simplify the pricing, so it’s easy to move over from an IT perspective, or you find a way to show real-time pricing from SAP in B2B eCommerce.

 Why does this matter?
 Because inaccurate pricing adds friction to the buying process.
 It disturbs customer budgets if the displaying price is wrong.
 If customers feel uncertain about pricing, that requires a human touch from Customer Service as well as back-and-forth communication.
 Ultimately, that slows down the purchasing process—when accurate pricing from SAP is only an integration away.